Jie-Fang/cudnn-frontend/README.FE.0.x.md

 ### Error Handling
     - cudnn_frontend_utils.h

 ## Samples

-Multiple samples of convolution, dgrad, wgrad and convBiasAct are added in `samples/test_list.cpp` and `samples/conv_sample.cpp`.
-Samples of runtime fusion are added in `samples/test_list.cpp` and `samples/fusion_sample.cpp`.
+Samples are meant to illustrate FE v0.x API usage to users.
+- `samples/conv_samples.cpp` contains conv/dgrad/wgrad-fusion samples.
+- `samples/norm_samples.cpp` contains batch normalization-fusion samples.
+- `samples/fusion_samples.cpp` contains fusion samples that use cudnn's runtime fusion engine.
+- `samples/fused_mha_samples.cpp` contains flash attention sample.

-Sample tests are written using the [Catch2](https://github.com/catchorg/Catch2) C++ test framework.
+Sample tests are written using [Catch2](https://github.com/catchorg/Catch2) test framework and are controlled by `samples/test_list.cpp`.

 ## cudnnFindPlan and cudnnGetPlan:
 Prior to cuDNN V8, cuDNN provided `cudnnFindConvolution*` and `cudnnGetConvolution*` functions, which provided a way to sample all the algorithms for a given problem and study the run times.
 This can be further used to cache the best algorithms for a given problem.
 In cuDNN V8, this has been replaced with `cudnnFindPlan` and `cudnnGetPlan`.